 To get more about pigmentation type, you may explore a Detailed overview Hyperpigmentations guide

-Awareness of triggers is the key to successful and effective management.
-A number of factors may increase the intensity of dark spots and the production of melanin.
+Awareness of triggers is key to successful and effective management.
+Several factors that trigger dark spots and uneven skin tone can increase melanin production and worsen pigmentation if not properly controlled.

 Sun Exposure and UV Radiation